FDM vs. SLA vs. SLS: Battle of the 3D technologies

 Do you want to freshen up your memory or are you just new to the world of 3D printing and want to learn about the three classic 3D technologies?
 Look no further, we got most of the details available here.

-Choosing a technology to print out a prototype, a proof-of-concept or any object at all will depend on what is expected out of the object.
+Choosing a 3D printing technology to print out a prototype, a proof-of-concept or any object at all will depend on what is expected out of the object.
 Each technology has their own set of strengths and weaknesses and will define the characteristics of the printed object.
 This week, we will be looking at three most used types of 3D printer technology: Fused Deposition Modeling (FDM), Stereolithography (SLA), CLIP, and Selective Laser Sintering (SLS).

 Fused Deposition Modeling (FDM)

 Stereolithography was one of the first additive manufacturing technologies to be theorized and patented in the 80s.
 The concept behind it, though there are many variations today, is quite simple: a near-UV laser beam is focused and quickly draws a 2D section of the design on a thin layer of liquid photopolymer resin.
 The photosensitive resin polymer then reacts and solidifies forming a single 2D layer of the design.
 Depending on whether the laser comes from below (like the above image) or from above, the object is raised one layer depth while still in contact with the resin, or a new layer of resin is applied to the object, respectively.
-Then the process is iterated for each new layer of the design until the 3D printed object is complete.
+Then the process is repeated for each new layer of the design until the 3D printed object is complete.
 The final step is to clean the completed object soaked in resin and remove the eventual support structures.

 Carbon CLIP Technology